 You can weave all these personal safety tips into your massage practice seamlessly without making your clients feel like common criminals.
 You use good body mechanics when doing massage to save your body, and your client never knows it.
 Implementing personal safety tips can work in much in the same way, but it requires practice and commitment.

-Lavon “Butch” Watson is a retired police detective and a (mostly) retired licensed massage practitioner.
+Lavon “Butch” Watson is a retired police detective and a retired licensed massage therapist.
 In 2008 he began combining his diverse skills and became an acknowledged expert on the problems surrounding prostitution masquerading as massage and the men, who call themselves “hobbyists,” who attempt to solicit sexual acts from massage therapists.
-He teaches personal safety training and ethics for massage therapists.
-Contact him at (425) 829-8885.
+He taught personal safety training and ethics classes for massage therapists until 2020.